-Sapling’s autocomplete solution provides deep learning-powered autocomplete suggestions across various CRM and messaging platforms.
+Sapling’s autocomplete solution provides deep learning-powered auto suggestions across various CRM and messaging platforms.

 Sapling Autocomplete for Gmail is available only in the premium version.
 The trick — you can test the feature in the Sapling contact us form.
 No need to install the extension.

 While the user is typing, Sapling automatically completes words for them.
-The autocomplete gives suggestions after any next word, which is a bit irritating.
+The narrative text is suggested after any next word, which is a bit irritating.

 If you accept all the suggestions, the time spent on writing an email grows, because you need to correct your thoughts then and remove unnecessary wording.

-Sapling AI doesn’t state the language coverage for the autocomplete, but we assume that it goes beyond English.
+Sapling AI doesn’t state the language coverage for the auto suggestions, but we assume that it goes beyond English.

 Grammarly phrasal predictions